You are here

 Gaze up at this iconic stone obelisk, the defining feature of the District’s skyline and one of the nation’s most recognizable structures.

-Please note: The Washington Monument is currently closed until spring 2019 for repairs that will modernize the elevator and increase long-term reliability and safety.
+Please note: The Washington Monument is currently closed until August 2019 for repairs that will modernize the elevator and increase long-term reliability and safety.
 Check the National Park Service's website for updates before you plan your visit.

 Built to honor George Washington, the commander-in-chief of the Continental Army and the first president of the United States, the Washington Monument was once the tallest building in the world at just over 555 feet.
 The monument to America’s first president still holds the title of world’s tallest stone structure and obelisk.